 - 2013 Virginia Foundation for Independent Colleges Mednick Fellowship

-- 2012 Summer Research Grant, Lynchburg College Faculty Development Committee
+- 2012 Summer Research Grant, University of Lynchburg Faculty Development Committee

 - 2011 Jack and Anita Hess Seminar for Faculty: “Teaching about the Holocaust through Eyewitness Testimony: Using Interviews and Memoirs in the Classroom,” U.S. Holocaust Memorial Museum

 - Summer Institute on the Holocaust and Jewish Civilization, Northwestern University, 2010